ForestAdmin/agent-nodejs/docs/connectors/custom/structure.md

 }
 ```

-## Columns

-### Typing
+## Typing

-The typing system when writing a connector is the same than the one used when declaring fields in the [agent customization step](../../agent-customization/fields.md).
+The typing system when writing a connector is the same than the one used when declaring fields in the agent customization step.

-You can read all about it in the [Under the hood > Data Model > Typing](../../under-the-hood/data-model/typing.md).
+You can read all about it in ["Under the hood > Data Model > Typing"](../../under-the-hood/data-model/typing.md).

-### Validation
+## Validation

 When using primitive type fields, Forest Admin supports declaring a validation clause, which will be imported into the UI of the admin panel to validate records before creating / updating them.